Kartik2127/Project-Manas/README.md

 ##  About The Project

 Project Manas is a web platform created to address the stigma around mental health within our student community.
-It aims to provide a safe and anonymous space for students to find resources, connect with peers, and seek support without fear of judgment.
+It aims to provide a safe and anonymous space for students to find resources, connect with peers, and seek support without fear of judgment.We will Create a guest anonymous login for person requiring Help to maintain their privacy.

 ---